 PRK Eye Surgery in India- Top Doctors, Best Hospitals & Costs

-Every year, hundreds of patients move out of Kenya, Congo, Ethiopia, and Nigeria to look for specialised health care.
+Every year, hundreds of patients travel from Kenya, Congo, Ethiopia, and Nigeria to look for specialised eye care treatments.
 Many try to access improved health care that is either expensive or unavailable locally.
 Among the best places these medical tourists go to is India.
 It is famous because it has modern healthcare facilities, internationally trained doctors, world-class PRK eye hospitals, and charges less for treatment.
 This makes it an ideal destination for treatments such as photorefractive keratectomy or PRK eye surgery.

-African patients discover that surgeries can cost as little as in India as opposed to popular medical tourism destinations like Thailand, Turkey, or the USA.
-Additionally, India boasts advanced healthcare infrastructure with modern technology and experienced medical personnel.
-This attracts patients looking for value for their money.
+For African patients, surgeries in India cost as little as opposed to popular medical tourism destinations such as Thailand, Turkey, or the USA.
+Additionally, India boasts advanced healthcare infrastructure with modern technology and experienced medical personnel, attracting patients looking for value for their money.

 What is PRK Eye Surgery?